Convert your name or your favorite word into Kanji! Why not use it for T-shirts, stamps, stickers or tattoos?

 My name is Seigakudou(静岳堂), and I am a calligrapher.
 I present myself as a qualified master acknowledged by The Japan Society of Calligraphic Education Corporation.
-I love calligraphy since I was a kid and I have been practicing calligraphy for about 40 years.
-I have never thought about for what I have continued it but I just love it.
-My mottoes follow as these
+I have loved calligraphy since I was a kid and I have been practicing calligraphy for about 40 years.
+I have never thought about why I love calligraphy, I just do.
+My mottos are as follows

 1 Readable and easy to see